Build Smart Home Camera Skills

 - Returns a response or error event to Alexa

 The Smart Home Skill API follows the OAuth2.0 specification.
 Every request sent from the Smart Home Skill API to a smart home skill contains an OAuth access token in the request to enable access to the customer's device cloud.
 The device cloud must support the authorization code grant flow type.
-For more information about skill authentication and user account linking, see Authenticate an Alexa User to a User in Your System
+For more information about skill authentication and user account linking, see Account Linking for Smart Home and Other Domains.

 The structure of messages for a smart home skill targeting cameras is mostly the same as for other devices.
 However, when you receive a discovery request or a request to initialize a camera feed, you must provide details about each camera endpoint by describing it with a